-Graticule Brightness slider - moving the Graticule Brightness slider adjusts the brightness of the graticule overlay, 0% providing no display and 100% being maximum brightness.

-x2 button - clicking this display zooms in to set the display at 200%, or 2x normal display.
+- Graticule Brightness slider moving the Graticule Brightness slider adjusts the brightness of the graticule overlay, 0% providing no display and 100% being maximum brightness. - x1 button clicking this button sets the display to standard size - x2 button clicking this display zooms in to set the display at 200%, or 2x normal display.